Context-Dependent Affordance Computation in Vision-Language Models: Results

 \textbf{Model Architecture Differences}.
-Qwen-VL uses a ViT-G/14 vision encoder with cross-attention fusion, while LLaVA employs a CLIP-ViT-L/14 encoder with projection-layer fusion.
+The two models differ substantially in design: Qwen3-VL-30B-A3B is a sparse mixture-of-experts model (30B total parameters, $\approx$3B active per token) with a native-resolution vision encoder, while LLaVA-1.5-13B is a dense model pairing a CLIP-ViT-L/14 encoder with projection-layer fusion.
 Despite these architectural differences, both exhibit qualitatively similar affordance drift magnitude, supporting the hypothesis that context-dependent affordance computation is a general property of vision-language architectures trained on naturalistic data rather than an artifact of specific model design.